 It is up to us to deepen our knowledge if our life and personality is to be oriented in the objective real world.

-KNOWLEDGE OF OUR PRACTICAL LIFE
+SCIENTIFIC KNOWLEDGE OF LIFE

 Once we know what to make of the world, it is not that hard to deal with it.

-KNOWLEDGE OF OUR SELF
+SCIENTIFIC KNOWLEDGE OF OUR SELF

 Science can also help us to understand our self.